 It may well be appropriate to go to and park up at the Barleylands rally site first, especially if you need to offer your vehicle for service as our bus service controller will be located at Barleylands.

 Q. Will you be making fuel payments to drivers/owners?

-The event costs a lot of money to put on (Barleylands site hire, liability insurance, toilets, and advertising to name a few things).
+As stated above, the event already costs a lot of money to put on.
 Our only income is from the sales stall pitch fees and the walk in entrance charge; fuel payments would make the event unviable.
 In any case, although a donation towards fuel would not mean making a profit, making a payment could be interpreted by the likes of VOSA as operating a hire & reward service (payment made in return for services provided).
 The spirit of the law, and indeed insurance policies, require that buses operate entirely for free (no payment or donation of any kind) and that is the position Essex Bus Rally supports.
 This is why our pick up and drop off bus stop is located outside the paid area’s of the site.
 Owners/drivers should therefore offer their vehicles with this in mind.

 Q. Do I have to book my bus in or can I just turn up on the day?

 A. We would appreciate it if owners willing to run trips could make this known to us at the earliest opportunity so that we can fulfill our published timetables ahead of the day.
 This not only helps us run a smoother operation but it means we can share the details with enthusiasts that may be looking to target particular vehicles.
 It will of course be possible to offer your bus for service upon arrival or during the day.
 Priority will be given on a first come first served basis.

 Q. I want to operate my bus in service; are there any restrictions I need to be aware of?